ewest11/PD3D/README.md

 Installing PD3D dependencies
 ----------------------------------

 First, you'll need to download all dependencies, including [MATLAB](https://www.mathworks.com/downloads) (developed on MATLAB 2018a) and OME's [Bio-Format's library](http://www.openmicroscopy.org/bio-formats/) (developed with version 5.9.1).
-I have included the bfmatlab folder used for this development below for convenience.
+I have included the bfmatlab folder used for this development for convenience but I certainly did not write this myself and it can be downloaded at the link provided.

 You will also need to specifically download the [MATLAB Image Processing Toolbox](https://www.mathworks.com/help/images/index.html), which can be done at the time of installation or recursively.